rampal-punia/python-tutorials/2_python_basics/16_modules.md

 # Modules

-Keeping code blocks(classes and function definitions) in a file to use them in a scripts are called a module.
+Creating modules is a way to keep code blocks (classes and function definitions) in a file to use them in another scripts.
 The definitions from a module can be imported into other modules.
 So we can say, a module is a file containing Python definitions and statements.

-The file extension is the module name with the suffix `.py`.
+Modules can be used to organize and reuse code, making it easier to develop and maintain large programs.
+For example, you might create a module that contains functions for performing mathematical operations, and then import that module into different programs that need to perform those operations.
 The module's name (as a string) is available as the value of the global variable `__name__` within a module.

+The file extension is the module name with the suffix `.py`.
 For example create a file named `color_generator.py` with the following code:

 ```python
 import random